Do you dream of one day working from home? Wish you could make it happen but don’t know where to begin?

 What kind of services you offer as a virtual assistant depends on your own skills and what you feel comfortable doing.

-If being a VA sounds appealing to you, check out Gina Horkey’s FREE email course on how to start a successful business as a virtual assistant.
+If being a VA sounds appealing to you, check out this article by Gina Horkey’s on how to start a successful business as a virtual assistant.

 General transcribers listen to audio and video files and transcribe the words into either a Word document or some other written format.